-Original blog post from November 2017 (please scroll to the bottom to see my latest updates):
+This blog post was published on November 2017.
+There have been some changes since that time, please scroll to the bottom to see my latest updates:

 I thought I was done buying Chinese books for a while since I just bought 259 last month… but… could I resist the BIGGEST SALE EVENT on November 11??